PengjuanZu/Zu_etal_2021_NewPhytologist_PollenSterols/README.md

 # New Phytologist Supporting Information

-## Article title: <br/> Pollen sterols are associated with phylogeny and environment but not with pollinators
+## Article title: <br/> Pollen sterols are associated with phylogeny and environment but not with pollinator guilds

 ### Authors: